EzaroualiOumaima/RecipeProjectExpress-/README.md

 # Recipe App

-This repository contains a simple Express.js application for managing recipes.
-It uses MongoDB as a database to store and retrieve recipe data.
-Below is a guide on setting up and running the application.
+Within this repository, you'll find a straightforward Express.js application designed for recipe management, utilizing MongoDB as its database for storing and fetching recipe data.
+The following guide provides instructions on configuring and running the application.

 # Prerequisites